-Go holds a BS in Studio Art from New York University.
-Her work has been exhibited internationally, including the XV Florence Biennale, 1000 Vases in both Milan and Paris, and the Every Woman Biennial in New York in 2023.
-In 2025, she was named an Andy Warhol Artist through The Nature Conservancy of New York and received the Long Island Community Impact Grant.
-She is also a recipient of the Optimum Small Business Grant through the LIA Foundation.
-Her work is represented by Kasper Contemporary and Russell Steele, and is featured at the Parrish Art Museum Store.
+Jessamyn Go is a ceramic artist based in Mastic Beach Long Island, NY.
+She holds a BS in Studio Art from New York University and has exhibited internationally, including the XV Florence Biennale, 1000 Vases in Milan and Paris, and the Every Woman Biennial in New York.
+In 2025, Go was named an Andy Warhol Visual Arts Program Artist through The Nature Conservancy of New York.
+She is also a recipient of the Long Island Grants for the Arts 2026 Artist Fellowship and the Optimum Small Business Grant through the LIA Foundation.
+Her work is represented by Kasper Contemporary and Russell Steele, with selected pieces featured at the Parrish Art Museum Store.

 “I am captivated by the tactile sensation of my hands in the earth. a deliberate process that allows me to dive deep into a meditative state.
 It is in this state where a dialogue comes to life in 3D sculptural biomorphic forms.
 My approach is intuitive, exploring clay’s responsive nature to touch, pressure, and will, often embracing moments of surrender.